-The Project Passport Ancient Egypt study is a digital download and there were pages that I printed for our use.
+The Project Passport Ancient Egypt study is a digital download with pages that I printed for our use.
 I also downloaded a set of MP3s that were included and burned those to a CD to listen to in the car.

 I have always loved Home School in the Woods!
-Amy Pak is an amazing artist; her timeline figures have been hanging in our upstairs hallway for years!
-I have used several other Home School in the Woods products if you’d like to read about those:
+Amy Pak is an amazing artist; her timeline figures have been hanging in our upstairs hallway for years.

 For this Ancient Egypt review I decided to do something different than how I usually approach a study like this.
 Even though an extensive Additional Resources list is included, I didn’t get or use anything other than what was included in the download (well, except for school supplies!).
 I wanted my review to be helpful for those of you who need an all-inclusive study without having to go to the library or buy extra books.